jysung1122/jysung1122/README.md

 I am consistently preparing for my future goals.
 Recognizing the importance of studying **algorithms** to prepare for coding tests, I have started solving 100 basic problems on Baekjoon.
 Aware of the importance of time management, I dedicate one hour each day to algorithm studies.
 Through these efforts, I am continuously **growing** and **striving** to become a better developer.

 - 🔭 I am currently attending Woosong University and working as an **intern** at Hubis company in Daejeon.
 I'm studying Python in my spare time as an intern
-- 🌱 In the first half of 2024, I learned JSP & RET & AI and reviewed C/C++.
+- 🌱 In the first half of 2024, I learned JSP & REACT & AI and reviewed C/C++.

 ---------------------------------------
  ## Self-study